California Long-Term Care Insurance Lawyers

 Long-term care insurance has been one of the fastest-growing types of insurance sold in recent years.
 These policies are typically purchased privately outside of the employment setting and are governed by state laws, which usually provide a broader array of damages for policyholders than do policies governed by the Employee Retirement Income Security Act (ERISA).
 If an insurer unreasonably and without proper cause denies a long-term care insurance claim by engaging in bad faith conduct, a policyholder may sue for benefits due under the policy, “consequential damages” (damages that are caused by the bad faith conduct), emotional distress damages, punitive damages, attorneys’ fees and interest on past-due benefits (typically at the legal rate of 10%).

 Regardless of your specific coverage, insurers have a financial incentive to collect premiums and pay out less in benefits, which will increase their profits.
 This conflict of interest can motivate insurance companies to improperly deny your long-term care insurance claim.
-McKennon Law Group PC in Newport Beach, California, is an experienced long-term care insurance attorney team of insurance litigation attorneys prepared to represent you.
+McKennon Law Group PC in California, is an experienced long-term care insurance attorney team of insurance litigation attorneys prepared to represent you.

 Ready to Handle Your Long-Term Care Insurance Denial